- A delivery route business means buying a franchise from a well-established brand to own, operate, and deliver using its existing routes.

 3. Raise funds

 Searching route listings on sites such as BuisnessesForSale yields prices ranging from $200,000 to $6.5 million.
-Routes with a higher proven cash flow tend to be more expensive.
+Routes with a higher proven cash flow tend to be more expensive as higher cash flow will generate you more money.

-And if you intend to obtain the funding, you must be prepared.
+And if you intend to obtain the funding, you must be prepared with a solid financial plan and understanding of your income stream.

 4. Get licences and approval from the company